[Note: This post was updated on Oct. 11, 2020.]

 “Today is the first mensiversary of my imprisonment.
 Any super-fastidious reader who objects to my word-coinage, is hereby informed, that he is at perfect liberty to draw his pencil through the obnoxious polysyllable and substitute therefor any word, or form of words, that will better please him, but I hold it, nevertheless, to be a perfectly defensible creation.”

-In short, “mensiversary” hasn’t quite made it into the English vocabulary.
-Similarly, there are a few adjectives that mean monthly, but they’re now obsolete and have been dropped from dictionaries.
+We think it’s defensible too.
+There are a a few adjectives that mean monthly, but they’re now obsolete and have been dropped from dictionaries.

 One such word is “monthish,” which the Oxford English Dictionary defines as meaning “of or relating to a month; monthly.”

 Two more are “mensal” and “mensual,” but they’re no longer used to mean monthly, either, probably because “monthly” does the job much better.
-Besides, most people would probably associate them, as well as “mensiversary,” with “menses” (menstruation), and “menstrual” cycles.
+Besides, most people would probably associate them, and perhaps “mensiversary” too, with “menses” (menstruation), and “menstrual” cycles.

-Update: A few of our readers have obliged with their own coinages for a monthly equivalent of an anniversary: “luniversary,” “monthiversary,” and “monthaversary.”
+[Note: Since this post was originally published, a few of our readers obliged with their own coinages for a monthly equivalent of an anniversary: “luniversary,” “monthiversary,” and “monthaversary.”

 Here’s one comment: “For what it’s worth, we very commonly used the term ‘monthiversary’ at the life insurance company where I worked for many years.
 In the administration of a policy, many transactions occur on the policy anniversary, and many occur monthly (for example, crediting interest, deducting charges).
 Formally, you can refer to ‘the same date each month’ or words to that effect, but internally the common expression in the industry is ‘monthiversary.’
-Just Googled the term and could see that the term is not at all rare.
-It really serves a need.”
+It really serves a need.”]

 Check out our books about the English language